The Day of the Dwarf

 noticed the dwarf had only a couple of cuts and bruises from the

 battle.
-Everyone else was down by half their hit points.
+Everyone else was down by 1/2 their HP.

 “Did you swallow a ring of regeneration or something?”.
 I asked,